Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce 9800 GX2 should perform quite a bit faster than the GeForce GTX 750 in general. (explain)
+Memory BandwidthThe GeForce 9800 GX2 should theoretically perform much faster than the GeForce GTX 750 in general. (explain)

-Texel RateThe GeForce 9800 GX2 will be quite a bit (more or less 135%) better at AF than the GeForce GTX 750. (explain)
+Texel RateThe GeForce 9800 GX2 will be a lot (more or less 135%) more effective at texture filtering than the GeForce GTX 750. (explain)

-Pixel RateThe GeForce 9800 GX2 should be just a bit (approximately 18%) faster with regards to FSAA than the GeForce GTX 750, and capable of handling higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce 9800 GX2 is just a bit (approximately 18%) better at anti-aliasing than the GeForce GTX 750, and capable of handling higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison